 As the fines are big, you should really consider this point.
-Here is your “price menu” for all the fines.
+Here is your “price menu” for all the fines (Google Translate it).
 Driving at a red light?
 50K ISK.
 Not using seatbelts?
 20K ISK etc.

 NOTE: The fixed cameras are always signaled a few hundred meters before you see them.
 There is a specific sign letting you know there will be a detector well in advance, so keep your eyes open!